GustavHager/pybind11-examples/README.md

 python3-dev
 cmake

 # Help, it does not work!
 * The module name must match in cmake and in the c++ file
+* you need to move or symlink the compiled .so files from the build directory to the python directory for python to find them correctly

 [1] https://github.com/pybind/pybind11